huijing/slides/webconf-asia-2017/README.md

 This is when we apply `vertical-lr` and `vertical-rl` respectively.
 The block flow direction is now horizontal, while the inline base direction is vertical.
 And then there's the orientation of the individual glyphs.

 Every writing system has one or more native orientations.
 For example, Latin scripts and Arabic scripts are horizontal only, Mongolian is vertical only, and Han and Japanese Kana are bi-orientational.
-All glyphs are assigned a horizontal orientation by default, and the User Agent needs to transform text from this horizontal default when laying out text vertically.
+All glyphs are assigned a horizontal orientation by default, and it is up to the User Agent to transform text from this horizontal default when laying out text vertically.

 There are two ways to do this, by rotation or by translation.
 Scripts that have native vertical orientations will have an intrinsic bi-orientational transform, so regardless of whether the text is laid out horizontally or vertically, the glyphs transform and will always be upright.
 Latin-based characters, on the other hand, rotate.
 But glyphs can always be set sideways or upright with the `text-orientation` property.